groonga/groonga/doc/source/reference/commands/column_create.rst

        If index target data are medium, medium index column is enough.
        Medium index column uses fewer memory than a normal index column.
-See also ref:`column-create-index-mediumn` for knowing
+See also :ref:`column-create-index-medium` for knowing
        what are "medium data" and how to use this flag.

        This flag is available only for ``COLUMN_INDEX``.